SymbolGraph/sggp/README.md

 * time
 * random
 ### Getting started
-SteinerGP supports the following method to try out the regression task on your own data:
+SGGP supports the following method to try out the regression task on your own data:
 ```
-from SteinerGP.genetic import SymbolicRegressor
+from SGGP.genetic import SymbolicRegressor

 rng = check_random_state(0)
 # Create some data